shahriarnat/docudoodle/README.md

 php artisan docudoodle:generate
 ```

-Don't forget to set your OpenAI key which looks a bit like this: `sk-XXXXXXXX` in the application configuration file with your actual OpenAI API key!
+If you're using OpenAI, make sure to set your API key which looks a bit like this: `sk-XXXXXXXX` in the application configuration file.
+If you're using Ollama, ensure it's running on your system and properly configured in your settings.

 ## Configuration